velitchko/link-study/README.md

-# Uncertainty in Networks
+# Impact of Explicit Edge Drawing

-A study of multiple node uncertainty encodings in network visualization.
+A study to assess the impact of explicit edge drawing in node-link diagrams.

 ## Description